 Code-First is a development approach in Entity Framework where data models are defined using C# classes.

 In this model, we start from C# classes to define our data structure.
-These classes (which we call entities) represent the tables in the database, and their properties represent the columns.
+These classes (which we call entities) represent the database tables, and their properties represent the columns.

-This approach is especially useful in new projects, where there is no predefined database, or in projects where full control over the database design through code is preferred.
+This approach is especially useful in new projects, where there is no predefined database, or in projects where you prefer to maintain total control over the database design through code.

-This contrasts with the Database First approach, where we start from an existing database and the classes are generated automatically.
+This contrasts with the Database First approach, where you start from an existing database and the classes are generated automatically.

 Workflow with Code-First